openimagingdata/CDEStaging/report_representation/negative_statements.md

 - Unchanged vertebral body and posterior rib heterogeneity, likely related to prior radiation.

 ## Lung

+- Unchanged 4 mm nodule in the super segment of the right lower lobe (series 7 image 174).
+The airways are clear.

+- Unchanged 3 mm nodule left upper lobe (301:290) was present

+- Unchanged 2 mm nodule right upper lobe (139).

+- There are scattered granulomas present.
+Otherwise, there is no evidence of acute or chronic consolidation or pleural effusion.

+- Unchanged few sub-4 mm bilateral lung nodules for example 3 mm right apical nodule (5:77), 4 mm peri-fissural nodules along the right minor fissure (5:209, 217) and 3 mm left lower lobe peri-fissural nodule (5:148), likely intrapulmonary lymph nodes.

+- Limited assessment of the lower lung due to breathing related motion artifacts.

+- Resolution of small right and left lower lobe irregular consolidative and groundglass opacities.
+Unchanged since 2021, a 4 mm left lower lobe subpleural nodule.

 - Resolution of previously demonstrated diffuse airspace opacities.
 No air trapping.
 No reticular opacities on prone imaging.